Neon2k2/Neon2k2/README.md

 # 💫 About Me:
-🔭 I’m currently working on Python, .NET, SSIS, MS SQL, ETL<br>🌱 I’m currently exploring ML and AI <br>💬 Feel free to connect with me for any work<br>
+🔭 I’m currently working on Python, django and Microsoft Azure<br>🌱 Databases I am familiar with, MySql and MSSQL Server. <br>💬 Feel free to connect with me for any work<br>

 ## 🌐 Socials: